mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ##### Add Constraints
-Users can effortlessly introduce additional constraints into the defined AC optimal power flow model by utilizing the [`addBranch!`](@ref addBranch!) functions.
-Specifically, if a user wishes to include a new branch or generator in an already defined `PowerSystem` and `AcOptimalPowerFlow` type:
+Users can introduce additional branch-related constraints into the AC optimal power flow model by adding a new branch with the [`addBranch!`](@ref addBranch!) function.
+For example, a user can include a new branch in an already defined `PowerSystem` and `AcOptimalPowerFlow` model:
 ```@example acopf
 addBranch!(analysis; label = "Branch 2", from = "Bus 1", to = "Bus 2", reactance = 1)
 nothing # hide